IQ_correlation_redrawn.jpg

 1. Identical twins raised together are markedly more similar than those raised apart.
 This indicates that environment has significant influence on IQ test scores.
 This is further confounded by the likelihood that identical twins, even when adopted into separate families, are likely to be placed and raised in similar socio-economic environments.

-3. Two-egg twins of like sex are more similar than those of opposite sex: the former are more likely to be treated similarly than the latter, as are one-egg twins (always of the same sex).
+3. Two-egg twins of like sex are somewhat more similar than those of opposite sex: the former are more likely to be treated similarly than the latter, as are one-egg twins (always of the same sex).

 4. Parent-child pairs show an extreme range of similarity (0.2 ~ 0.8) that markedly overlaps that of unrelated persons and twins.